patman77/SDCE_nanodegree/Term1/Project5_Vehicle_Detection_and_Tracking_Project/writeup_template.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the source code from the lecture.
+I took this from the lecture source code search_classify.py.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+#I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+I took the functions slide_window" and "search_window" from the lecture code.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?